 Also I give the fundamental reason why these type of arguments are invalid.

-1) The experimental results must be wrong because they are not in accord with standard theories
+1) The experimental results must be wrong because they are not in accord with standard theories.

 THEORIES CANNOT BE USED TO PROVE EXPERIMENTS WRONG, BUT EXPERIMENTS CAN BE USED TO PROVE THEORIES WRONG.
 To prove an experiment wrong, one has to show that there is an error in the experimental method or that the results of the experiment have been wrongly observed.

 2) The primary experimental observations are just as would be forecast by a standard theory.

 Many of the results are as per standard theory, but it is the ones that AREN'T with which we should be concerned.

 3) The experiments can be explained by the following [ad hoc] theory.

 Ad hoc theories are meaningless.

 4) Objections based on not having read the explanations of the experiments carefully enough.

-Re-study the website material
+Re-study the website material.

 5) Sheer prejudice based on long years of indoctrination and an unwillingness to admit being wrong.